payalazelaya/digital-portfolio/src/blog/2023-03-07-traditional-design-warm-vs-cool-surreal-painting.md

 ---
 ### D﻿escription of Painting -

-T﻿his is a painting that I did in my Color Theory course where one of the weekly assignments was a painting focusing on Warm vs Colors and Surrealism as it was also the topic of the week learnt in class as well.
+T﻿his is a painting that I did in my Color Theory course where one of the weekly assignments was a painting focusing on Warm vs Colors and Surrealism at the same time.
+These topics were also topics that were gone over in class to get a better understanding of how to have depicted them in our paintings that we did individually.